-75. In our annual audit plan, we highlighted potential risks to the Financial Transactions budget as a result of loan schemes created to ensure farmers received money as a result of delays to Common Agricultural Policy subsidy payments.
+76. In our annual audit plan, we highlighted potential risks to the financial transactions budget as a result of loan schemes created to ensure farmers received money as a result of delays to Common Agricultural Policy subsidy payments.
 The Scottish Government established two loan schemes during 2016/17 to help farmers and rural businesses receive money more quickly.
 The loans were funded from the Scottish Government's financial transactions budget which supports loan schemes that go beyond the public sector.
 Note 9 (page 85) of the Consolidated Accounts discloses that £370 million of loan payments were made in 2016/17 with £196 million repaid.
-An additional £43 million was repaid in 2016/17 relating to the 2015 LFASS loan scheme, with £239 million recovered overall by 31 March 2017.
-A further loan scheme in relation to the 2016 LFASS was launched in April 2017.
+An additional £43 million was repaid in 2016/17 relating to the 2015 Less Favoured Area Support Scheme (LFASS) loan scheme, with £239 million recovered overall by 31 March 2017.
+A further loan scheme in relation to the 2016 LFASS was launched in April 2017 and a loan scheme in relation to the 2017 Basic Payment Scheme (BPS) was announced in September 2017.

-76. The Scottish Government had to manage in-year loan funding carefully to minimise the risk of overspends against its 2016/17 capital financial transactions budget.
-A total of £33 million was transferred from the capital DEL budget to the financial transactions budget to meet loan scheme commitments.
-Underspends in other financial transactions budgets meant that the Scottish Government was able to carry forward £48 million of financial transaction budget to support 2017/18 budget plans.

-77. As part of our financial statements audit work we reviewed a sample of payments made to farmers to satisfy ourselves that the year-end balance disclosed in the consolidated accounts was correct.
+- 77. The Scottish Government had to manage in-year loan funding carefully to minimise the risk of overspends against its 2016/17 capital financial transactions budget.
+The Financial Transactions budget was supplemented by £33 million capital budget to meet loan scheme commitments.
+Underspends in other financial transactions budgets meant that the Scottish Government was able to carry forward £53.5 million of financial transaction budget to support 2017/18 budget plans. - 78.
+As part of our financial statements audit work we reviewed a sample of payments made to farmers to satisfy ourselves that the year-end balance disclosed in the consolidated accounts was correct.
 We did not identify any issues as part of this testing.